linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 1/Week 1 Ratio Analysis + Valuation Review.md

  ![500](28e623f0c852fc77c1da480e48501bd0.png)

-### RECLASSIFICATION PROCESS
+### Reclassification Process
 - Operating items are part of the company's core business and affect the NOPAT.
 - Investing items are related to how the business finances its operations and growth.
  ![500](f0cb236942d39633b9810a12b6fc3aa2.png)
-### ROIC DEEP DIVE
+### ROIC Deep Dive
 A detailed look into ROIC can provide insights into a firm's operational efficiency and profitability.
 You can also take a deeper dive into ROIC
  ![500](7b42d00a60d7036264e3148ecb368471.png)
 ---

-- UPS’ ROIC advantage over FedEx comes from advantages in both [[Operating Margin]] and turnover
+- UPS' ROIC advantage over FedEx comes from advantages in both Operating Margin and turnover
-- On margin,  UPS’ benefit is driven by higher reliance on labor (higher compensation/revenues) but lower reliance on equipment (lower purchased transportation/revenues,  lower fuel/revenues)
+- On margin, UPS' benefit is driven by higher reliance on labor (higher compensation/revenues) but lower reliance on equipment (lower purchased transportation/revenues, lower fuel/revenues)
 - UPS also has better capital efficiency (invested capital turnover)

 **Decomposing ROIC:**